ztanml/arLMM/README.md

 ```

 ### For C/C++:
 We used Matlab to generate a C shared library under c_dist/.
+The c_dist/MatlabRuntime.install is provided by Matlab 2017b which includes necessary runtime libraries.